Learning to Apply Mindfulness to Pain (LAMP)

-Institute Providing Oversight: Department of Defense (DoD), CDMRP
+Institute Providing Oversight: Department of Defense (DoD)

 Our project also focuses on adapting interventions to fit the needs of women Veterans, a priority population that is at elevated risk for chronic MSK pain and mental health comorbidities, and would be the first study to have a sample large enough to be able to examine the effects of MBIs on women with chronic pain.
-The MARVEL trial will be conducted at four VHA facilities across the United States, and will enroll 375 female and 375 male Veterans.
+The LAMP trial will be conducted at four VHA facilities across the United States, and will enroll 750 Veterans, with at least 375 women Veterans.